-The branch will be entered into the Commercial Register within 5 business days of submission of the registration application.
+The branch will be entered into the Commercial Register within 5 business days from the submission of the registration application.

-Notarizing one signature costs 12.75 euros, having notary prepare the draft registration application 18.21 euros (excl.
-VAT).
-Registration of the branch with the Commercial Register costs 140 euros.
-The cost for certification of documents by apostil is 14.70 euros per document.
+Notarizing one signature costs 12.75 euros (excl.
+VAT), having a notary prepare the draft registration application additional 18.20 euros (excl.
+VAT) will incur.
+Registration of the branch with the Commercial Register costs 145 euros; changing data costs 18 euros and deletion from the Commercial Register is free of charge.

 Read more about establishing a branch in Estonia here.